 III.
 Install WINE:

-- To install WINE from within an Ubuntu operating environment, open a terminal and type sudo apt install wine and press enter.
-Once WINE is installed, launch YUMI as you normally would by simply clicking the YUMI-22.214.171.124.exe
+- To install WINE from within an Ubuntu operating environment, first open a terminal and type sudo apt install wine, then press enter.
+Once WINE is installed, launch YUMI as you normally would by simply clicking the YUMI-18.104.22.168.exe

-If you run YUMI from the same location you store ISO files, they should be auto-detected (*See Known Issues Below), eliminating the need to browse for each ISO.
+If you run YUMI from the same location you store ISO files, then they should be auto detected (*See Known Issues Below), eliminating the need to browse for each ISO.